 Given that 38.214 uses “scheduled” for a PDSCH/PUSCH triggered by a DCI format, the simplest update would be to remove “retransmission”.
 An alternative is to add “DCI format” as below

-If the UE is capable of receiving FDMed unicast and multicast PDSCH per slot per carrier, the UE shall be able to decode a PDSCH scheduled with C-RNTI/CS-RNTI and a PDSCH scheduled with G-RNTI for multicast/G-CS-RNTI that partially or fully overlap in time in non-overlapping PRBs.
-If the UE is capable of receiving FDMed unicast and broadcast PDSCH per slot per carrier, the UE shall be able to decode a PDSCH scheduled with C-RNTI/CS-RNTI and a PDSCH scheduled with G-RNTI for broadcast/MCCH-RNTI that partially or fully overlap in time in non-overlapping PRBs.
+If the UE is capable of receiving FDMed unicast and multicast PDSCH per slot per carrier, the UE shall be able to decode a PDSCH scheduled by a DCI format with C-RNTI or by a DCI format with CS-RNTI and a PDSCH scheduled by a DCI format with G-RNTI for multicast or by a DCI format with G-CS-RNTI that partially or fully overlap in time in non-overlapping PRBs.
+If the UE is capable of receiving FDMed unicast and broadcast PDSCH per slot per carrier, the UE shall be able to decode a PDSCH scheduled by a DCI format with C-RNTI or by a DCI format with CS-RNTI and a PDSCH scheduled with G-RNTI for broadcast/MCCH-RNTI that partially or fully overlap in time in non-overlapping PRBs.